CodeLanka/ez-net-app/README.md

 ### Idea
-We would have a main page with several icons of title type e.g. News Papers, TV/Radio, Recipies, Religeous material etc.
+We would have a main page with several icons of title type e.g. News Papers, TV/Radio, Recipies, Religious material etc.

 When the user clicks one category, webpages related to that category open up.
 There should be a few notably easy ones to click, and then maybe a "more..." button which shows more links.
 The idea is to have all as icons with their usual logos.